winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 3. Preview environments will be created automatically for all developers that can create a PR in a repository.
 4. Only developers that are **signed-in to Wing Cloud** and **have access to the preview environment's repository** can view preview environment created for that repository.
 5. If an unsigned user attempts to access a preview environment, they will be directed to the Wing Cloud sign-in page in order to complete the sign-in process before proceeding.
-6. If a Wing Cloud singed-in user that doesn't have access to the preview environment's repository attempts to access a preview environment, they will be directed to the Wing Cloud dashboard page and will be notified that they don't have access to the preview environment's repository.
+6. If a Wing Cloud signed-in user that doesn't have access to the preview environment's repository attempts to access a preview environment, they will be directed to the Wing Cloud dashboard page and will be notified that they don't have access to the preview environment's repository.

 #### Wing Cloud Dashboard